ailersic/multiscale-visde/README.md

 ## Overview

 Simulating physical systems like weather or turbulence is a grand challenge because their dynamics span a vast range of scales.
-While Direct Numerical Simulation (DNS) is accurate, resolving the finest scales is often computationally intractable.
+While direct numerical simulation (DNS) resolves these scales with high fidelity, its computational cost is prohibitive for most real-world applications.
 The standard compromise, closure modeling, simplifies the problem by modeling only a coarse representation of the system.
 This comes at a cost: the effects of unresolved, sub-grid scales are approximated, and predictions are fundamentally limited to the coarse grid.

 **In this work, we introduce a new paradigm for learning stochastic multiscale models  directly from observational data.** Instead of discarding sub-grid information, we explicitly separate the dynamics into a macroscale state on a coarse grid and a microscale state that captures the unresolved dynamics.
-The temporal evolution of these states is governed by a system of coupled, learned Stochastic Differential Equations (SDEs).
+The temporal evolution of these states is governed by a system of coupled, learned stochastic differential equations (SDEs).

 This explicit scale separation allows our model not only to learn the complex interplay between scales but also to reconstruct the **full, high-resolution state**—a key advantage over traditional closure models.
-Our framework provides a principled, data-driven approach to multiscale modeling, demonstrating an order-of-magnitude reduction in prediction error compared to implicit-scale data-driven modeling approaches on challenging benchmarks.
+Our framework provides a principled, data-driven approach to stochastic multiscale modeling, demonstrating an order-of-magnitude reduction in prediction error compared to implicit-scale data-driven modeling approaches on challenging benchmarks.

 ## Key Features

 - **Explicit scale representation**: Unlike closure models, we directly model both resolved and subgrid-scale dynamics through distinct **macroscale and microscale latent states**.

-- **Enforcing scale hierarchy via PoE likelihood**: We employ a Product of Experts (PoE) likelihood that encourages the macroscale model to explain the bulk of the dynamics while the microscale model provides targeted corrections.
+- **Enforcing scale hierarchy via PoE likelihood**: We employ a product of experts (PoE) likelihood that encourages the macroscale model to explain the bulk of the dynamics while the microscale model provides targeted corrections.

-- **Learned stochastic dynamics**: The interactions between scales are governed by a learned system of coupled SDEs.
-This enables the model to discover the underlying physics from data while inherently quantifying the uncertainty that arises from scale separation and model reduction.
+- **Learned stochastic dynamics**: The interactions between scales are governed by a learned system of coupled SDEs, enabling the model to discover the underlying physics from data while inherently quantifying the uncertainty that arises from scale separation and model reduction.

-- **Simulator-free stocahstic variational inference (SVI)**: We leverage the [SVISE reparametrization trick](https://github.com/coursekevin/svise) and the [amortized SVI scheme](https://github.com/coursekevin/arlatentsde.git) that enables the ELBO to be maximized  without requiring an SDE solver in the training loop.
+- **Simulator-free stochastic variational inference (SVI)**: We leverage an [amortized SVI scheme](https://github.com/coursekevin/arlatentsde.git)  and the [SVISE reparametrization trick](https://github.com/coursekevin/svise), enabling the ELBO to be maximized  without requiring an SDE solver in the training loop.

 - **Generalizable framework**: Our framework is applicable to a broad class of  systems with multiscale spatio-temporal dynamics (e.g., fluids, climate, biology, materials).

 ## Repository Structure